-Issuer CAs shall support an OCSP capability using the GET method for Certificates issued in accordance with the Baseline Requirements.
+Issuer CAs shall support an OCSP capability using the GET method for Certificates issued in accordance with the TLS, Code Signing and S/MIME Baseline Requirements.

-Issuer CAs shall configure OCSP responses and validity periods in accordance with section 4.9.10 of the Baseline Requirements.
+Issuer CAs shall configure OCSP responses and validity periods in accordance with section 4.9.10 of the TLS, Code Signing and S/MIME Baseline Requirements.

 If the OCSP responder receives a request for status of a certificate serial number that is "unused", then the responder shall not respond with a "good" status.
-If the OCSP responder is for a CA that is not Technically Constrained in line with section 7.1.5 of the Baseline Requirements, this CPS and the CP, the responder must not respond with a "good" status for such requests. "unused" if neither of the previous conditions are met.
+If the OCSP responder is for a CA that is not Technically Constrained in line with section 7.1.5 of the applicable Baseline Requirements, this CPS and the CP, the responder must not respond with a "good" status for such requests. "unused" if neither of the previous conditions are met.